mxmn/cnn_cs231n/assignment3/README.md

 - Single time step, and full layer forward and backward passes.

 ## Image Gradients: Saliency maps and Fooling Images
+- pretrained TinyImageNet model
-- Saliency map: looking at backpropagated signature, one can see which spatial location of the image contributes the most to the classification of a particular target.
+- **Saliency map**: looking at backpropagated signature, one can see which spatial location of the image contributes the most to the classification of a particular target.
   - One note: the backpropagation is performed on the raw scores